janwilmans/janwilmans.github.io/auto.md

 - you cannot move from it
 - you cannot copy it
 - it is still guararenteed to be destroyed at the end of its scope as usual

+Cons
+====
+- there must be, but what are they?
+- channel Andrei Alexandrescu: 'destroy me'